 José was involved in competition schemes for the Cities of London and Westminster; in exhibition designs for the Royal Academy, The British School at Rome and Sir John Soane’s Museum.
 He also advised the Portsmouth Naval Base Property Trust on behalf of Eric Parry with a view to the considerable expansion of the public realm of the Naval Base (HMNB Portsmouth).

-As a scholar, he has organised international conferences and seminars: on The Living Memory of Cities, first with the Calouste Gulbenkian Foundation in Lisbon and more recently in collaboration with London Metropolitan University; and on Presence, Person, Beauty, a series of talks on sacred space organised with the collaboration with Canon Peter Newby and Eric Parry.
+As a scholar, he has organised international conferences and seminars: on The Living Memory of Cities, first with the Calouste Gulbenkian Foundation in Lisbon and then in collaboration with London Metropolitan University.
+He also contributed to the series of seminars on Presence, Person, Beauty, a series of talks on sacred space he organised in collaboration with Canon Peter Newby and Eric Parry, all of which are available on our website.

-He has also supervised a number of publications and books on the practice: Eric Parry Architects Volume 3 (Artifice, 2015 and 2018), Eric Parry Architects Volume 4 (Artifice, 2018), Eric Parry: Drawing (Sir John Soane’s Museum, 2019), The City Works: Eric Parry Architects (Rightangle, 2021), Eric Parry Architects Volume 5 (2023) and Eric Parry Architects Volume 6 (ongoing).
+He has supervised a number of publications and books on the practice: Eric Parry Architects Volume 3 (Artifice, 2015 and 2018), Eric Parry Architects Volume 4 (Artifice, 2018), Eric Parry: Drawing (Sir John Soane’s Museum, 2019), The City Works: Eric Parry Architects (Rightangle, 2021), Eric Parry Architects Volume 5 (2023), Art and Architecture in Dialogue (Scala, ongoing) and Eric Parry Architects Volume 6 (Artifice, ongoing).